Sessions

 • Automatic flush — When the agent finishes, the queue is flushed immediately without any manual action.

-• Button hint — While the agent is running, the send button changes to a + icon and its tooltip reads "Queue prompt" to indicate that submissions are queued rather than sent immediately.
+• Button hint — While the agent is running, the send button keeps its regular appearance; only its tooltip changes to "Queue prompt" to indicate that submissions are queued rather than sent immediately.

 Session Sidebar